-Ziwa Rhino Sanctuary is home to over 300 different species of birds this makes it a bird lovers paradise.
+Ziwa Rhino Sanctuary is home to over 300 different species of birds which makes it a bird lovers paradise.
 The sanctuary has got 4 bird trials in which covers woodlands, swamp, and savannah.
 Bird watching is always done on a natural guided walk around the sanctuary with a professional guide.

 Guided Natural Walk

-Be at one with nature, its smells and sounds, it’s always done in the evening where you will set off after your lodge at around 5 pm local time and you move around the sanctuary where you will get a chance to see different animals like different bird species, reptiles, and others.
+Be at one with nature, its smells, and sounds, it’s always done in the evening when you will set off after your lodge at around 5 pm local time and you move around the sanctuary where you will get a chance to see different animals like different bird species, reptiles, and others.
 The guide will share his knowledge of not only the animals but botany and vegetation as well.
 So in case you need evening relaxation this is the best way to relax your mind.